tidy-finance/website/docs/10_introduction.md

 }
 ```

-The code above proceeds in two steps: First, we compute a vector of combination weights $c$ and then we evaluate the resulting linear combination with $c\in\mathbb{R}_+$:
+The code above proceeds in two steps: First, we compute a vector of combination weights $c$ and then we evaluate the resulting linear combination with $c\in\mathbb{R}$:
 $$w^* = cw_\text{eff}(\bar\mu) + (1-c)w_{mvp} = \omega_\text{mvp} + \frac{\lambda^*}{2}\left(\Sigma^{-1}\mu -\frac{D}{C}\Sigma^{-1}\iota \right)$$ with $\lambda^* = 2\frac{c\bar\mu + (1-c)\tilde\mu - D/C}{E-D^2/C}$.
 Finally, it is simple to visualize the efficient frontier alongside the two efficient portfolios within one, powerful figure using `ggplot2`.
 We also add the individual stocks in the same call.
 We compute annualized returns based on the simple assumption that monthly returns are iid distributed.
 Thus, the average annualized return is just 12 times the expected monthly return.